SalmaAlassal/BeRoot/CLI & Linux File System/README.md

 **Relative Path:** The path relative to the working directory.

+> The terms working directory or current working directory refer to their current location.

 **Example:**

 In the diagram, let the working directory be /home/User1

 ![Example](imgs/example_absolute_and_relative_path.png)